grafana/athena-datasource/README.md

 ## Async Query Data Support

-Async Query Data support enables an asynchronous query handling flow.
-With Async Query Data support enabled, queries will be handled over multiple requests (starting, checking its status, and fetching the results) instead of having a query be started and resolved over a single request.
+Async query data support enables an asynchronous query handling flow.
+With async query data support enabled, queries are handled over multiple requests (starting, checking its status, and fetching the results) instead of starting and resolving a query over a single request.
 This is useful for queries that can potentially run for a long time and timeout.

 To enable async query data support, you need to set feature toggle `athenaAsyncQueryDataSupport` to `true`.
-Here are instructions to [configure feature toggles](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#feature_toggles).
+See [Configure feature toggles](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#feature_toggles) for details.